gobeyondidentity/customer-docs/docs/contribute/add-new-topic.md

    },
    ```

    It's a best practice to add the markdown file early in the content development phase.
-Otherwise, you\'ll get an error when you run the command to build and review your content.
+Otherwise, you'll get an error when you run the command to build and review your content.

 6. Create your content and run the following command to build and review your changes.